 7.4.2 Distribution of information

-It is important that information that may have an operational impact on other parties be distributed by the authorised groups that are likely to be affected, as soon as possible.
+It is important that information that may have an operational impact on other parties be shared by States/Administrations and distributed by the ICAO Regional Office , as soon as possible.
 In this way, each party is made aware of problems already encountered by others, and may be able to contribute further information to aid in the solution of these problems.

 8. AIDC REGULATIONS AND PROCEDURES